 Cognitive-Behavioral Therapy (CBT)

 CBT helps children develop skills to recognize triggers for impulsive behavior and replace them with healthier coping mechanisms.
-It focuses on improving self-control while addressing distorted thoughts related to sexuality.
+It focuses on improving self-control while addressing distorted thoughts related to sexuality, privacy, and personal boundaries.

-Therapists work closely with families providing education on setting consistent boundaries at home which reinforces therapeutic progress outside sessions.
+Therapists work closely with families, providing education on setting consistent boundaries at home, using calm supervision, and reinforcing appropriate behavior in ways that support progress outside sessions.

 Medication Management